 One Steve Limit: Averted.
 The protagonist of the Dive Into The Vampire Bund sidestory is also named Akira, though written with slightly different kanji.
 This becomes a plot point when the main series Akira needs to escape the Bund.

-Our Vampires Are Different: They really aren't.
-However, some vampires remove their fangs and become "Fangless", and are hated by just about everyone.
-Well, except for the whole "attending a Catholic School (with nuns, no less) thing".
+Our Vampires Are Different: Some vampires remove their fangs and become "Fangless", and are hated by just about everyone except for the whole "attending a Catholic School (with nuns, no less) thing".
 Looks like someone doesn't have an issue with crosses.

 Vampirism in this story is transmitted simply through feeding rather than a blood exchange.
-The change takes 72 hours to complete, but can be stopped if a vaccine is taken within 48 hours.
-Not to mention that the vampires don't HAVE to have blood to survive (Fangless, etc.) There is also a synthetic substitute for blood called (conveniently) Stigma.
+The change takes 72 hours to complete and can be stopped if a vaccine is taken within 48 hours.
+Secondly, vampires don't need to have blood to survive (Fangless, etc.) There is also a synthetic substitute for blood called (conveniently) Stigma.
 The latter may allow for the former, as it is shown that vampires without blood or a substitute become weak and ravenous for blood over time.

-Vampires also don't HAVE to be the merciless predators as shown in other places as well.
-The Fangless children get along perfectly well with humans, for example — as does any vampire with a ideal to hold onto (Mina herself, Nanami, Vera, etc.) Only those without a strong belief become hedonistic animals (not that ordinary humans themselves cannot become the same way).
+Vampires also don't need to be the merciless predators as shown in other places as well.
+The Fangless children get along perfectly well with humans, for example — as does any vampire with a ideal to hold onto (Mina herself, Nanami, Vera, etc.) Only those without a strong belief become hedonistic animals, but then again, ordinary humans can become the same in the same way.

 Parental Abandonment: A short scene when Yuzuru find Nanami's parents moving away after their daughter was turned.
 Yuzuru's mother had already pretty much abandoned him, which brought him and Nanami together.
 This woman would make a lizard proud.